hackolade/sql-select-statement-parser/README.md

         tableName: "table",             // table name
         schemaName: "schema",           // schema name (or database name for some dialects)
         databaseName: "database",       // database name (if schemas also exists in the dialect)
-        originalName: "[column]",       // original column name including quotes (or square brackets for MSSQL)
+        originalName: "[column]",       // original column name including quotes
+                                        // (or square brackets for MSSQL)
         alias: "columnAlias",           // column alias
         fieldReferences: ["column"],    // List of column names used in expression.
-Appears only when selected item is described by expression.
+                                        // Appears only when selected item is
+                                        // described by expression.
     }],
     from: [{                            // array of tables described in a FROM clause
         table: "table",                 // table name
         schemaName: "schema",           // schema name (or database name for some dialects)
         databaseName: "database",       // database name (if schemas also exists in the dialect)
         alias: "tableAlias",            // table alias
-        originalName: "`table`",        // original table name including quotes (or square brackets for MSSQL) }]
+        originalName: "`table`",        // original table name including quotes
+                                        //(or square brackets for MSSQL)
+    }]
 }
 ```